The #FailedIntellectual Goodwill Tour 2015

 Nein.
 You pay for travel, a room for the night, and a modest honorarium left to your discretion.
 (History will be your judge.)
 Although no longer required, I ask that you please hire an aspiring local accordionist or one-man-band for the event.
 Ideally, the musician will be familiar with the major works of Wagner and Johnny Cash.
 After the event, you, your entourage, and the musician are invited to walk into a bar with me and drink to the evening's resounding success.
 And/or failure.

-Eric Jarosinski is a #FailedIntellectual based in New York.
-An expert on modern German literature, culture, and critical theory, he recently left academia to devote himself to his post as founding editor of Nein.
-Quarterly, a critically acclaimed, and non-existent, compendium of utopian negation.
+Eric Jarosinski is a writer, public speaker, and #FailedIntellectual based in New York.
+A former professor of modern German literature, culture, and critical theory, he recently left academia to devote himself to his post as founding editor of Nein.
+Quarterly, the Internet's leading compendium of utopian negation.

 His first book, Nein.
-A Manifesto, will be published in 2015 in the US (Grove Atlantic), Canada (House of Anansi), Germany (S. Fischer), the Netherlands (Lebowski), Finland (Gummerus), the UK and Australia (Text).
+A Manifesto., will be published in 2015 in the US (Grove Atlantic), Canada (House of Anansi), Germany (S. Fischer), the Netherlands (Lebowski), Spain (Anagrama), Finland (Gummerus), the UK and Australia (Text).